Netflix/staash/README.md

-    o Ablity to be able to join a dataset across storage systems. o Ability to creat, read and write to a simple event-seris(in development). o Ability to create read and write to a prefix event series(in development).
+    o Ablity to be able to join a dataset across storage systems. o Ability to creat, read and write to a simple event-seris(in development). o Ability to create read and write to a prefix event series(in development). o simple rest apit for a k-v store(in progress)